-- (1) The chairperson of the Council, or in his or her absence, the deputy Chairperson, presides at meetings of the Council, or if both the chairperson and the deputy chairperson are absent from the meeting, or are unable to preside at the meeting, the members present must elect one member from among their number to preside at the meeting. - (2) The Council - - (a) must, at a time and place determined by the chairperson of the Council, hold a meeting of the Council at least three times in a year; - (b) may determine its own procedures at meetings; and - (c) may appoint committees from its members to assist it in the performance of its functions or the exercise of its powers. - (3) Any person who is not a member of the Council may be co-opted to serve on the committees mentioned in subsection (2)(c). - (4) When a provision of this Act requires consultation with the Council on any specific matter before a decision may be taken on that matter and it is not feasible to call a meeting of the Council, that provision is satisfied if - - (a) a proposed decision on that matter is circulated to the members of the Council; and - (b) an opportunity is given to them individually to comment in writing on the proposed decision within a reasonable time. - (5) Despite subsection (2)(a), the chairperson of the Council or, in his or her absence, the deputy chairperson of the Council - - (a) may convene a special meeting of the Council; - (b) must, at the written request of the Minister or of at least three members of the Council, convene a special meeting of the Council. - (6) The majority of all the members of the Council constitute a quorum for any meeting of the Council. - (7) A decision of a majority of members of the Council present at a meeting is the decision of the Council and, if there is an equality of votes, the person presiding at the meeting has a casting vote in addition to his or her ordinary vote.
+- (1) The chairperson of the Council, or in his or her absence, the deputy Chairperson, presides at meetings of the Council, or if both the chairperson and the deputy chairperson are absent from the meeting, or are unable to preside at the meeting, the members present must elect one member from among their number to preside at the meeting. - (2) The Council - - (a) must, at a time and place determined by the chairperson of the Council, hold a meeting of the Council at least three times in a year; - (b) may determine its own procedures at meetings; and - (c) may appoint committees from its members to assist it in the performance of its functions or the exercise of its powers. - (3) Any person who is not a member of the Council may be co-opted to serve on the committees mentioned in subsection (2)(c). - (4) When a provision of this Act requires consultation with the Council on any specific matter before a decision may be taken on that matter and it is not feasible to call a meeting of the Council, that provision is satisfied if - - (a) a proposed decision on that matter is circulated to the members of the Council; and

+- (b) an opportunity is given to them individually to comment in writing on the proposed decision within a reasonable time. - (5) Despite subsection (2)(a), the chairperson of the Council or, in his or her absence, the deputy chairperson of the Council - - (a) may convene a special meeting of the Council; - (b) must, at the written request of the Minister or of at least three members of the Council, convene a special meeting of the Council. - (6) The majority of all the members of the Council constitute a quorum for any meeting of the Council. - (7) A decision of a majority of members of the Council present at a meeting is the decision of the Council and, if there is an equality of votes, the person presiding at the meeting has a casting vote in addition to his or her ordinary vote.

-Part 4 - MONEY LAUNDERING AND FINANCING OF TERRORISM OR PROLIFERATION CONTROL MEASURES DUTY TO IDENTIFY CLIENTS, CONDUCT ONGOING AND ENHANCED DUE DILIGENCE, KEEP RECORDS AND REPORT SUSPICIOUS TRANSACTION AND SUSPICIOUS ACTIVITIES and the word "TRANSACTION" should be plural to be grammatically correct.
-The heading of Part 4 in the ARRANGEMENT OF SECTIONS corrects these two issues.]
+Part 4 - MONEY LAUNDERING AND FINANCING OF TERRORISM OR PROLIFERATION CONTROL MEASURES DUTY TO IDENTIFY CLIENTS, CONDUCT ONGOING AND ENHANCED DUE DILIGENCE, KEEP RECORDS AND REPORT SUSPICIOUS TRANSACTION AND SUSPICIOUS ACTIVITIES

-[The heading of Part 4 is amended by Act 4 of 2014 to add the words "or proliferation" - which have been capitalised here accordingly, although the amending Act did not specify this]
+[The heading of Part 4 is amended by Act 4 of 2014 to add the words "or proliferation"]

 [The heading of Part 4 is otherwise reproduced above as it appears in the original Government Gazette.
-There appears to be a comma missing after the word "MEASURES",
+There appears to be a comma missing after the word "MEASURES", and the word "TRANSACTION" should be plural to be grammatically correct.]